Laboratory-of-Factory-Automation-ST/IPS8200HQ-OUT16A1/README.md

-# GIT-config
+# IPS8200HQ-OUT16A1
- Mandatory git configuration files for code contributors
+ Software package for X-NUCLEO-OUT16A1 board